katherinel09/sp2021-asg1-secchat/README.md

 - Attackers attempting to leak or corrupt data in the client or server programs
 - Attackers crashing the client or server programs.

-In the final hours of this assignment, we double that we intiailized memory correctly and that pointers were set to null after they were deallocated. (using valgrind and other methods).
-We checked for buffer overflows through arthimatic and chose specific types based on permissible inputs.
+In the final hours of this assignment, we made it such that every user can register only one account, to prevent abuse in the form of making a million accounts to tire out the server.
+We checked for buffer overflows through arithmetics and chose specific types based on permissible inputs.
 We often check for incorrect inputs and exit( ) if so.
 We tested many boundary cases, including an attempted login with no users, an attempted login when there are already max users, repeated users names, and extreme/out of bounds/incorrect type inputs.